WARNING: Per wiki policy, all spoilers are unmarked on Awesome Moments pages.

 - The droids themselves are nearly 20 years out of date and they still manage to put up a decent fight, shooting Rex and Ezra a couple of times and nearly killing them in the hallway (before they overheat from age), and Ezra even acknowledges that had the droids been in better shape Kalani would have won handily.
 It seems that it wasn't just the clones who were a Super Prototype to Stormtroopers.

 - Ezra realizing that the Clone Wars were, by design, a Hopeless War that only benefited the Empire and convincing Kalani to stand down and ally with them.
-A 17-year-old Padawan did what the Republic, the Confederacy, and the entire Jedi Order couldn't: saw the Clone Wars for what they were and convinced the two sides to ally against the true enemy.
+A 17-year-old Padawan did what the Republic, the Confederacy, and the entire Jedi Order couldn't: saw the Clone Wars for what they were (though it helps he's looking at them from retrospect) and convinced the two sides to ally against the true enemy.
 Basically, Ezra ended the freaking Clone War by finding a middle ground.
 Maybe it isn't a complete coincidence that his last name is "Bridger"...

 - The fact they played The Clone Wars theme instead of the regular Rebels theme during the credits of the episode is a pretty awesome call back for fans of The Clone Wars.